 Who says braising chicken is difficult?
 Braising is simply gently cooking a cheaper cut of meat in a liquid until it transforms into a tender, fall off the bone masterpiece.
 And with these 36 braised chicken recipes, you’ll find comfort food meal ideas that the whole family will love.
 Let’s take a look at these one pan chicken dinners I’ve gathered for you.

+How do you braise?
 It’s simple.
-Braising is a two step process where bone in, skin on chicken thighs are first seared crispy in oil and then simmered in a flavorful liquid such as broth or wine.
+Braising is a two step process where bone in, skin on chicken is first seared crispy in a neutral oil and then simmered in a flavorful liquid such as broth or wine.

 The end result is super tender, flavorful meat with a very desirable crispy crust.
 Sounds perfect doesn’t it?
 It is.